syadegari/slurm-cluster-vagrant/README.md

 SLURM Vagrant Cluster
 =====================

 A demo SLURM cluster running in Vagrant virtual machines.
+Each node has 2 CPUS and 512 MB.
+There are 3 compute nodes and a front node.
+When installing libraries, it may be needed to temporarily increase the memory (for example to 2048 MB) to avoid crashing (it happened when I tried to install mpi4py).

 # Usage